chinedufn/swift-bridge/README.md

 cargo test --all && ./test-integration.sh
 ```

+## Contributing

+If you're interesting in contributing to `swift-bridge`, check out the [contributor's guide](https://chinedufn.github.io/swift-bridge/contributing/index.html).

+After getting familiar with the contribution process, try looking at some of the [good first issues](https://github.com/chinedufn/swift-bridge/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+to see if any peak your interest.

+These issues come with step-by-step instructions that should help guide you towards implementing your first patch.

 ## Acknowledgements

 - [cxx](https://github.com/dtolnay/cxx) inspired the idea of using a bridge module to describe the FFI boundary.